 (F) Appeals which relate to eligibility determinations made by OHCA;

 (G) Appeals of insureds participating in Insure Oklahoma which are authorized by OAC 317:45-9-8;

 (H) Appeals which relate to a requested step therapy protocol exception as provided by 63 O.S. ' 7310; and

-(I) Requests for State fair hearing arising from a member's appeal of a managed care adverse benefit determination.
+(I) Requests for state fair hearing arising from a member's appeal of a CE or DBM adverse benefit determination.

 (2) Provider appeals.